 Not everyone comes from a culture where camping in the woods is normal, we know.
 Even though this might be a new experience for you and you don't intuitively see the benefits, we strongly encourage you to try this program.
 Don't think of it as living in a tent, think of it as a chance to make great friends ahead of starting college.
 Even if this is entirely foreign to you, we know you won't regret it.
 New challenges are what college is all about, right?

 Absolutely.
-You can move your stuff into your room on Friday when you arrive and you'll stay there for the first two nights and the last night of AA.
+You can move your stuff into your room on Tuesday when you arrive and you'll stay there for the first night of AA.
 You won't have time to completely set up all your stuff, but there's plenty of time for that the day after AA is over.
 Want a closer look at the schedule?